September 30, 2020

 Open source Java Enterprise Edition (JEE) application servers like WildFly must undergo a third-party evaluation process in order to be “certified JEE compatible”.

-The Linux Test project is a joint project started by SGI, and developed and maintained by IBM, Cisco, Fujitsu, SUSE and Red Hat and others with a goal to deliver test suites to the open source community that validate the reliability, robustness, and stability of Linux.
+The Linux Test project is a joint project started by SGI, and developed and maintained by IBM, Cisco, Fujitsu, SUSE, Red Hat and others with a goal to deliver test suites to the open source community that validate the reliability, robustness, and stability of Linux.

 With the increasing investment by companies and venture capitalists throughout the years, it is clear that OSS isn’t going anywhere anytime soon.
-Below is a list of some of the major investments made in the OSS arena over the years:
+Below is a small list of some of the major investments made in the OSS arena in recent years:

 • 2018 IBM acquires Red Hat for $34 billion (the largest software acquisition in history!)